CivicTechFredericton/mealplanner/README.md

 ## :rocket: Running

-You can then start the GraphQL server with the following command.
+You can then start the GraphQL server and the frontend with the following command.

 ```
-$ docker-compose up graphql
+$ docker-compose up
 ```

 You can now visit the graphiql interface at [http://localhost:4000](http://localhost:4000).
+You can now visit the UI at [http://localhost:3000](http://localhost:3000).